sgtoj/glug/README.md

    ```bash
    glug get fzf
    ```
-3. the binary will be placed in the configured directory (`./tmp/bin` by default, or per your own config)
+3. binary will be placed in the configured directory (`./tmp/bin` by default, or per your own config)

 ## how it works